Are you looking for fun birthday party activities for kids?

 14. Paper Bag Puppet Fun

-Set up some arts-and-crafts kits or puppet-making kits so kids can draw, stick, and make their bag puppets.
+Set up some Kids Products or puppet-making kits so kids can draw, stick, and make their bag puppets.
 You can also provide templates for extra help and inspiration.

 Once the puppets good to go, set up a makeshift stage.
 Then you let the puppet theatre extravaganza begin!
 You could even vote for the “best dressed” puppet or “funniest act”.